cjdbarlow/Part-One/neuromuscular_blockers.md

 The neuromuscular junction is a chemical communication between the motor neuron and the muscle cell.
 Vesicles containing ACh are released when activated by Ca<sup>2+</sup>, and influx of which occurs when the action potential reaches the nerve terminal.

-Nictotinic ACh receptors sit on the shoulders of junctional folds of muscle cells, whilst acetylcholinesterase is buried in the clefts.
+Nicotinic ACh receptors sit on the shoulders of junctional folds of muscle cells, whilst acetylcholinesterase is buried in the clefts.

 ##Factors Affecting Neuromuscular Blockade